KustoszApp/docs/source/basic-usage.md

 iOS comes with "Shortcuts" app.
 You can use it to automate certain tasks on your mobile device.

-Just open ["Add to Kustosz" shortcut page](https://www.icloud.com/shortcuts/7ad00fc49fd84e1aaeae0a1a1a1b7726) on your iPhone or iPad.
-You will be asked if you want to add new shortcut.
-Device will also ask for your Kustosz instance domain name and token.
+Open ["Add to Kustosz" shortcut page](https://www.icloud.com/shortcuts/7ad00fc49fd84e1aaeae0a1a1a1b7726) on your iPhone or iPad and confirm that you want to open Shortcuts app.
+App will guide you through adding new shortcut, including setting up Kustosz instance address and token.

 After shortcut has been added, there will be "Add to Kustosz" action available in website sharing menu.